pdf/kodi-callback-daemon/README.md

 ```

 ### Callbacks
 The callbacks object is keyed by the XBMC notification method, with each method containing an array of callback objects.
 There is one exception, which is the `Startup` method - any callbacks attached to this method will be executed when the daemon starts up.
 Each callback in the array will be executed sequentially.
-The callback must contain a `backend` property, the value of which is one of `["hyperion", "xbmc", "command"]`.
+The callback must contain a `backend` property, the value of which is one of `["hyperion", "xbmc", "shell"]`.
 All other properties are backend-specific.

 #### Hyperion
 Callbacks using the `hyperion` backend contain the `backend` property, and all other properties are sent verbatim as the request to Hyperion.
 For example, to execute the `Rainbow swirl` effect, the callback would look something like this: